syslua/syslua/docs/architecture/06-inputs.md

-# Inputs and Registry
+# Inputs

 > Part of the [sys.lua Architecture](./00-overview.md) documentation.

-This document covers input sources, registry structure, lock files, and authentication.
+This document covers input sources, lock files, and how inputs are accessed in configuration.

 ## Overview

-sys.lua uses declarative inputs defined in the entry point's `M.inputs` table.
-Inputs are resolved in a separate phase before configuration evaluation, ensuring all external dependencies are available when `M.setup(inputs)` runs.
+Inputs are external dependencies declared in your entry point's `M.inputs` table.
+An input can be any Git repository or local path - it doesn't need any special structure.
+Inputs are resolved before `M.setup(inputs)` runs, ensuring all external content is available during configuration evaluation.

 ## Input Declaration